Impact

 Risk and Exploitability

-The CVSS score of 7.5 indicates a high severity risk, while the EPSS score of < 1 % suggests a low likelihood of exploitation in the wild at present.
-The vulnerability is listed as not in the CISA KEV catalog, meaning no known public exploits have been documented.
-Based on the description it is inferred that the attack vector is remote via the web interface, with no authentication required, so any Internet‑exposed server running an affected plugin version is potentially vulnerable.
+The CVSS score of 7.5 indicates a high severity risk, while the EPSS score of < 1 % suggests that exploitation is currently unlikely in the wild.
+The vulnerability is not listed in the CISA KEV catalog, implying no publicly documented exploits have been observed.
+Based on the description, it is inferred that the attack vector is remote via the web interface, with no authentication required, allowing any Internet‑exposed server running an affected plugin version to be potentially impacted.

 OpenCVE Enrichment